elixir-mint/castore/README.md

 ## Contributing

-If you want to locally update the CA certificate store file bundled with this library, run the `mix certfile` from the root of this library.
+If you want to locally update the CA certificate store file bundled with this library, run the `mix certdata` from the root of this library.

 ## License